Getting A Grip by Michael Slone

 Sapa is known for crazy weather and it’s often foggy and rainy.
 The French built the town and they’re to blame…

 Rained like mad that night.
 Thankfully had my umbrella with me.
 We had dinner at Mimosa, up the hill – ordered a pizza, was a bit tired of local food although we had been eating very well throughout.
-Chi had some pork that was a local specialty – the pigs are fed a special diet and it’s night and day between their meat and that from the usual slop-fed creatures.
+Chi had some pork that was a local speciality – the pigs are fed a special diet and it’s night and day between their meat and that from the usual slop-fed creatures.

-Brian and I had a last beer at Tau Pub, near our hotel.
+Brian and I had the last beer at Tau Pub, near our hotel.
 No Israeli girl there – so walked over to the Red Dragon pub, but it was closing and I was out of luck.
 Drat.
 Was in the mood for some female company – and not Hmong saleswomen, some of whom can be seen here.

-In my hotel room I listened to the rain coming down – it got worse and the thunder was really booming.
-I thought about the next day’s ride – apparently we’d be going on some smaller, dirt roadways and I thought about the muddy ride to Sapa.
+In my hotel room, I listened to the rain coming down – it got worse and the thunder was really booming.
+I thought about the next day’s ride – apparently, we’d be going on some smaller, dirt roadways and I thought about the muddy ride to Sapa.
 Put the thought out of my mind and picked up my latest book, Midnight’s Children by Salman Rushdie.
 Had found it in my Hanoi hotel and decided to give it a go.
 Had never read anything by Rushdie, but this book sounded very good – Booker Prize winner, etc. I usually don’t bother with books that are lying around – I have my own to-read list and a backlog of books sitting in Boston.
 But I recognize that I don’t allow myself enough chance in my reading – I’m still too much of a control freak and need to put away my list and read what I come across.

 That was three days of riding.
 The next day, our fourth, we had a fairly long journey to the village of Vu Linh.
 We probably did 230 km that day.
 Chi has a friend in Vu Linh who does homestays for tourists.
 Chi assured us that this fellow, Boi, and his family would take good care of us.
 They are Dzao people and are well-known for their excellent hospitality.
 I was expecting a fairly boisterous evening of feasting and toasting – but first, had to do some serious riding.

 En route, we encountered serious rain – had to break out the ponchos and ride carefully.
 Rode past a truck that had gone off the road…past lots of kids shouting ‘hello!’ to us…and meandering bulls and dumb dogs who occasionally wandered into our path and made the riding white-knuckle at times.
-My hands and ass were both bothering me – the former were getting weaker, the latter very sore.
+My hands and ass were both bothering me – the former was getting weaker, the latter very sore.
 But we were nearing the end and I was sure I’d survive.

 Stopped in the city of Lao Cai to take a peek at China, right across the river.
 Lao Cai is a pretty large city now – when the Chinese invaded in 1979 they razed the place, but given the commercial importance of China it’s helpful for Vietnam to have a sizeable presence on its side of the frontier.

 Stopped before Vu Linh to rest at a small store.
-Brian was running low on petrol, yet again – Andrew and I teased him constantly about this, the irony being that Brian was the most experienced rider (and mechanic) amongst us.
+Brian was running low on petrol, yet again – Andrew and I teased him constantly about this, the irony is that Brian was the most experienced rider (and mechanic) amongst us.
 Brian mentioned something about ‘dodging a duck,’ which Andrew and I immediately turned into a taunt aimed back at him.
 ‘Dodging the duck’ became an all-purpose jab we could use when Brian was getting cocky.

-Before we left the store to drive on to Vu Linh, Brian asked the store owner for a small scissors.
+Before we left the store to drive on to Vu Linh, Brian asked the store owner for small scissors.
 That was weird – Chi had to translate for him, and the woman found a pair.
 Andrew asked him what he was up to, and Brian said that he needed the scissors to cut a hangnail that was nagging him.
-Right…that was attractive, and sanitary.
+Right…that was attractive and sanitary.
 Yet another taunt that we used for the balance of the trip.